Upcoming Exhibits

 Sponsored by Helen S. and Charles G. Patterson Jr. Charitable Foundation Trust, Sovah Health and What's Your Sign.

 "Peace Post" is a collection of 198 portraits of peace advocates by over 100 artists.
-The stories that permeate our newsfeed have become increasingly dark lately.
+The stories that permeate our newsfeeds have become increasingly dark lately.
 Abuse, discrimination, oppression, violence and war are global problems that all countries and people face.
 In an effort to shine a light on some of the individuals who stand against injustice and advocate for peace, this project asked artists to create a series of digital stamps featuring portraits of these heroes, one for each sovereign nation.

 Admission Free